 For example, a firm could set up the domain name bankruptcy.firmname for the firm's bankrutpcy practice, or personalinjury.firmname for the personal injury section.

-about the change on the part of those companies who were aware of the
+The survey by Gandi.net found that two-thirds of companies don't know about this option, however, but the survey also demonstrated excitement about the change on the part of those companies who were aware of the impending adjustments.

 Grabbing one of these new domain names could lead to a marketing coup for your firm, enhance your location in search engine results and give your brand the prestige you've been looking for.

 FindLaw's Web Site Design Service for Law Firms and Attorneys

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.